Easy Vanilla Cake

 Total Time 2 hours

-Vanilla Cake is a CLASSIC cake recipe made with vanilla extract and topped with buttercream frosting, ready in under 60 minutes!
+Vanilla Cake is a CLASSIC cake recipe made with rich vanilla flavor and topped with a creamy frosting, ready in under 60 minutes!
 Try today!

 A layered cake in your favorite flavor, like this Vanilla Cake, is a simple but elegant Cake Recipe perfect for any occasion.
 Be sure to check out my other classic cake flavors like Red Velvet Cake, Chocolate Mint Cake, Carrot Cake, and of course, Easy Chocolate Cake!